bcExpt1123/razor-accesshub/README.md

 For support and questions, please open an issue in the repository.

-## 🔐 Security

-For security concerns, please email [security contact email].

 ---
-Built with ❤️ using .NET 8.0
+Built with ❤️ using .NET 8.0 and Blazor Server